Last updated on July 18, 2023

 Drive (or Cycle!) the Icefields Parkway

 Spanning 230 km (142 mi), the Icefields Parkway connects Banff National Park and Jasper National Park.
 It may seem like a short drive, but trust us and make a full day of it.
-This stretch of highway is perfect for taking in the rugged beauty of the Canadian Rocky Mountains including abundant wildlife sightings, roadside waterfalls, and breathtaking glaciers.
-There are plenty of viewpoints along the way so make sure to stop and breath in the fresh mountain air while drinking in the landscape.
+This stretch of highway is perfect for taking in the rugged beauty of the Canadian Rocky Mountains including abundant wildlife sightings, roadside waterfalls (some of the most stunning waterfalls in Alberta!), and breathtaking glaciers.
+There are plenty of viewpoints along the way so make sure to stop and breathe in the fresh mountain air while drinking in the landscape.

 Walk on a Glacier (Columbia Icefield)